wuyike2000/MLDT/README.md

     ├── data/
         ├── test_init_env/
 ```
-You can also run ```MLDT/MLDT/data/create_long.py``` to create the LongTasks dataset.
+You can run ```MLDT/MLDT/data/create_long.py``` to create the LongTasks dataset.
 We remove some samples due to the environment bug from LID.

 ## Goal-sensitive Corpus Generation
 We provide all the instruction datasets for different methods in ```MLDT/Instruction-Tuning```: "multi-layer" for "MLDT", "react" for "ReAct", "embodied" for "Embodied", "task-action" for "MLDT<sub>-goal</sub>", "goal-action" for "MLDT<sub>-task</sub>".
+You can go to ```MLDT/MLDT/task-planning/``` directory and run ```bash scripts/llm_collection.sh``` to generate the training corpus for "MLDT".
+You can judge the parameters like "subset", "max_retry" to generate your own data.
+For other methods, you can either modify the python scripts to generate from scratch or use some tricks like regular expressions to obtain based on the generated corpus.

+## Instruction Tuning
+Run the